PaddlePaddle/PaddleSeg/contrib/PP-HumanSeg/README.md

 --without_argmax --with_softmax
 ```

-The corresponding export ymls for other PP-HumanSeg models are located in `../../configs/fcn/pp_humanseg_mobile_export_192x192.yml` and `../../configs/deeplabv3p/pp_humanseg_server_export_512x512.yml`
+The exported ymls corresponding to other PP-HumanSeg models are located in the `configs/` and `../../configs/pp_humanseg_lite/` directories.

 ### Export parameter